Aliases for COX17 Gene

 GeneCards Summary for COX17 Gene

 COX17 (COX17, Cytochrome C Oxidase Copper Chaperone) is a Protein Coding gene.
-Among its related pathways are Metabolism and AMPK Enzyme Complex Pathway.
-GO annotations related to this gene include copper ion binding and copper chaperone activity.
+Diseases associated with COX17 include Mitochondrial Metabolism Disease.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and AMPK Enzyme Complex Pathway.
+Gene Ontology (GO) annotations related to this gene include copper ion binding and copper chaperone activity.

 UniProtKB/Swiss-Prot for COX17 Gene